 Who Has Officially Obtained CHIPS Funding?

-Updated: Hemlock and the digital twins R&D center have obtained funding.
+Updated: A U.S.-based chip R&D facility as well as a packaging center have obtained funding.
 Others are on the waiting list.

 By Mark LaPedus